MicrosoftDocs/Hololens/hololens/hololens-troubleshooting.md

 - The Live Preview feature in Mixed Reality capture may exhibit several seconds of latency.

-- On the Virtual Input page, the Gesture and Scroll controls under the Virtual Gestures section are not functional.
+- On the Virtual Input page, the Gesture and Scroll controls under the Virtual Gestures section aren't functional.
 Using them will have no effect.
 The virtual keyboard on the virtual input page works correctly.

 - After enabling Developer Mode in Settings, it may take a few seconds before the switch to turn on the Device Portal is enabled.